Jean Lannes (1769-1809)

 The son of a stable hand, Jean Lannes was a dry cleaner’s apprentice before enlisting in a battalion of volunteers in 1792.
-After rising to the rank of chef de brigade, he was dismissed in 1795 for political reasons, but rejoined as a private in the Army of Italy, quickly earning a reputation for conspicuous bravery.
-In the Italian Campaign, his exploits at Lodi and Arcola would become the basis for a lasting friendship with Napoleon.
-In Egypt, he was among the small cadre of officers to return to France in October of 1799 to take part in the coup d’etat of 18 Brumaire.
-In 1800, now a major-general, Lannes led the French vanguard across the Alps and scored a hard-won victory at Montebello, for which he received a dukedom.
+In 1795 he was dismissed for political reasons, but rejoined as a private and quickly earned a reputation for conspicuous bravery.
+During the Italian Campaign, his exploits at Lodi and Arcola would become the basis for a close friendship with Napoleon.
+During the Marengo Campaign, now a major-general, he led the French vanguard across the Alps, scoring a hard-won victory at Montebello for which he received a dukedom.
 At Marengo, he commanded the French right and was responsible for delaying the Austrian advance long enough to allow the army to regroup.
-During the 1809 Campaign, he commanded the vanguard during the initial crossing of the Danube but was cut off from the rest of the army when enemy rams destroyed a pontoon bridge.
-During the fighting at Aspern/Essling, he was struck in the legs by a cannonball and died of his wounds six days later.
+During the 1809 Campaign, in the fighting at Aspern-Essling, he was struck in the legs by a cannonball and died of his wounds six days later.